kaovilai/gitFW-checkout-failed-issue-urlfolder/README.md

 You can inspect what was checked out with 'git status' and retry with 'git restore --source=HEAD :/'
 ```

+### Other issues
+[https/wikipedia.com](https://github.com/kaovilai/gitFW-checkout-failed-issue-urlfolder/tree/main/https%EF%80%BA/wikipedia.com) was commited from a Windows machine.
+It does not appear that `git version 2.25.1` for Ubuntu is able to clone this folder as `ls` show it is missing.
+See [Appendix 2](https://github.com/kaovilai/gitFW-checkout-failed-issue-urlfolder#Appendix-2)

 #### Appendix 2
 WSL2 Ubuntu 20.04 not showing file commited from Windows